 GatenbySanderson has a Board/NED practice along with a number of other recruiters:

 Heather Greatrex is a Partner at GatenbySanderson which has a highly respected Board/NED practice.
-She has many years’ experience of supporting individuals to develop both executive and non-executive careers.
+She has many years of experience in supporting individuals to develop both executive and non-executive careers.
 As a Director of Executive Action, she co-created and for 10 years co-presented a very successful workshop for aspiring non-executives with the Whitehall and Industry Group.

 If you would like to know more about being recruited to Board positions (either executive or NED), please contact Heather at heather.greatrex@gatenbysandserson.com.